EduardCarmocanu/inato-technical-test/README.md

 ### For the CLI
 The default setup that used [commander](https://www.npmjs.com/package/commander) was kept because it already provided an intuitive way to define and validate the CLI options to be provided, However [jest](https://jestjs.io/fr/) was added to bring support for unit testing.

-# Time constraints
+# Tradeoffs

 In order to remain withint the 5 hour time constraint of the exercises the solution focuses on meeting the exercise requirement rather that being production ready.

-With this being said here are the trade-offs made to stay withing the given time frame
+With this being said here are the tradeoffs made to stay withing the given time frame
 - No extra features outsite the requirements, only exceptions are out of the box extra features provided by the chosen technologies
 - No e2e tests that start the api and run the cli to fully validate the integrations
 - No running environment configuration